burnpiro/erdem.pl/content/posts/2020/2020-07-evolution-of-elm/evolution-of-elm.md

   <figcaption>MLELM structure.
 Source: <a href="https://pdfs.semanticscholar.org/8df9/c71f09eb0dabf5adf17bee0f6b36190b52b2.pdf" target="_blank">Representational Learning with ELMs for Big Data</a></figcaption>
 </figure>

 You might ask "Why even bother with creating something similar to stacked autoencoders but with ELMs?".
-If we look on how MLELM works we can see that it doesn't require fine-tuning.
-That makes it a lot faster to construct that standard autoencoders networks.
-Like I've said, MLELM uses ELM-AE to train the parapeters in each layer and removes output layers, so we're left with only input and hidden layers of the ELM-AEs.
+If we look at how MLELM works we can see that it doesn't require fine-tuning.
+That makes it a lot faster to construct than standard autoencoders networks.
+Like I've said, MLELM uses ELM-AE to train the parameters in each layer and removes output layers, so we're left with only input and hidden layers of the ELM-AEs.

 ### [DELM (2015)][delm]